ConocoPhillips submits highest bid in Gulf of Mexico sale

 Baird Oil and Gas Research said in a note to investors that reduced bidding likely came after "artificially high" demand after the BP spill, which delayed lease sales to late 2011.

-ConocoPhillips submitted the top sum of high bids in Wednesday's sale at $50.3 million, followed by Chevron Corp (CVX.N) at $32.8 million, Maersk (MAERSKb.CO) with $6.8 million and Shell with $4.2 million.
+ConocoPhillips submitted the top sum of high bids in Wednesday's sale at $50.3 million, followed by Chevron Corp at $32.8 million, Maersk with $6.8 million and Shell with $4.2 million.